KuoLiu5951/no_bug/Project2/README.md

      -- There is a "Restart" button, which can restart a new game.

-     -- The "Hint" button can be used when the player have no idea.
+     -- The "Hint" button can be used when the player have no idea, but player must choose two cards first.

      -- "Num_cards" label: display the number of cards left in the card_set.